Chart Color Schemes

 Tamworth - North shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-Tamworth - North has a higher university qualification rate of 25.8% compared to the SA3 area average of 17.3%.
+The area's educational profile is notable regionally, with university qualification rates at 25.8% among residents aged 15+, surpassing the SA3 area average of 17.3%.
 Bachelor degrees are most prevalent at 17.9%, followed by postgraduate qualifications (5.1%) and graduate diplomas (2.8%).
-Vocational credentials are also prominent, with 36.9% of residents aged 15+ holding such qualifications - advanced diplomas at 10.1% and certificates at 26.8%.
+Vocational credentials are prominent, with 36.9% of residents aged 15+ holding such qualifications – advanced diplomas comprise 10.1% and certificates make up 26.8%.

 Frequently Asked Questions - Education